ProbablyAsexual/Anilist-Profile/profile-themes/current-theme/README.md

     - Edited the markdown CSS for spoiler tags to prevent the cursor from reverting when hovering over them.

 **23/06/21 (1.4.0)**
-- Started doing a changelog
+- Started doing a changelog.
-- Added custom cursor option
+- Added custom cursor option.
-- Added code to colour links blue when hovered over
+- Added code to colour links blue when hovered over.
-- Made most numbers into variables to make customisation and editing easier
+- Made most numbers into variables to make customisation and editing easier.